rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 * This dataset contains 1,556 malware images from 18 different malware families.
 The original malware of the dataset are included in the VirusTotal malwere sample folder.

-* If your papers use the dataset or the script-tools, please cite the following paper.
+* If your papers use the dataset or the script-tools for the dataset, please cite the following paper.

 * R. Mitsuhashi and T. Shinagawa, <br>
 "Exploring Optimal Deep Learning Models for Image-based Malware Variant Classification,"<br>